Patient Selection for Elective Procedures

 - Is demanding, self-centered, or lacks sensitivity to others.

 - Is overly complimentary of the doctor and office staff.

 - Blames another doctor for previous treatment.

-- Appears to be engaged in “doctor shopping.”
+- Appears to be “doctor shopping.”